CharlieMHJeong/Python_Network/NetworkProgramming/Readme.md

 1. Put all the files in the same directory
 2. Please prepare ports.txt file
 3. Run “xyzit_port_scanner.py”
-4. If Enter proper IP network address when it prompts<br/>
+4. Enter proper IP network address when it prompts<br/>
     •	Please enter a network address(IPAddress/sm):
 5. Please check console or ip_port_log.txt file for the result.